 No Ordinary Band

-The Harvard Summer Pops Band announces its 41st season in 2013.
+The Harvard Summer Pops Band announces its 42nd season this summer of 2014.
 The Summer Band is open to all brass, woodwind, and percussion musicians regardless of age or experience (without audition or fees).
-The ensemble's first rehearsal is Wednesday evening, June 26th.
-Rehearsals will be in Sanders Theatre, 45 Quincy Street, and every Wednesday through July 24th.
-The Summer Band's annual Harvard Yard concert will take place at 4:00 p.m. on Thursday, July 25th and its annual Hatch Shell concert on the Charles River Esplanade at 3:00 p.m. on Sunday, July 28th.
+The ensemble's first rehearsal is Wednesday evening, June 25th.
+Rehearsals will be in Sanders Theatre, 45 Quincy Street, and every Wednesday through July 23rd.
+The Summer Band's annual Harvard Yard concert will take place at 4:00 p.m. on Thursday, July 24th and its annual Hatch Shell concert on the Charles River Esplanade at 3:00 p.m. on Sunday, July 27th.
 No pre-registration is required before the first rehearsal.
-Participants are encouraged to arrive a few minutes early on the June 26th to meet the conductor and fellow section members.
+Participants are encouraged to arrive a few minutes early on the June 25th to meet the conductor and fellow section members.

 For more information, please call the Harvard University Band at 617-496-2263 or email Mark Olson (firstname.lastname@example.org).